slavnikov/RubyQuarry/README.md

 # RubyQuarry
 A simple library for managing SQLite3 databases with syntactic Ruby methods.
-Reduces the need for writing of raw SQL code and provides tools for creating relationships between objects allowing efficinet retrieval of linked resources.
+Reduces the need for writing of raw SQL code and provides tools for creating relationships between objects allowing efficient retrieval of linked resources.

 ## Configuration
 Clone the repository and place the lib folder into your working root folder.
 ```bash
   git clone https://github.com/slavnikov/RubyQuarry.git
 ```
 In the db_connection.rb file, insert the name of your database file.
-You can also the name of a setup sql file that creates the tables in the databse, which will allow you to reset your databse with an included method.
+You can also the name of a setup sql file that creates the tables in the database, which will allow you to reset your database with an included method.
 Place both files in your project's root directory.

 ```Ruby
 # db_connection.rb